UK defence industry has high hopes for unmanned aircraft Taranis

-Taranis is a 185 million pound program that was unveiled in 2010 and is jointly funded by the government, BAE and other engineering partners including Rolls-Royce and QinetiQ.
+Taranis is a 185 million pound ($301.45 million) programme that was unveiled in 2010 and is jointly funded by the government, BAE and other engineering partners including Rolls-Royce and QinetiQ.

 Though Britain claims to be the second-largest exporter of defence equipment and services behind the United States, with the sector employing 100,000 people in the UK, the outlook for the industry is tough amid shrinking government budgets and rising competition.